NavinBondade/Sandstone-Microstructure-Segmentation-With-Attention-U-Net/README.md

 <p align="center">
 </p>
 <img src="https://interminerals.com/images/aggregates/_1200x630_crop_center-center_82_none/Jura-2.jpg?mtime=1553560515">
-<p>Breast cancer is the most common cancer diagnosed in women, accounting for more than 1 in 10 new cancer diagnoses each year.
-It is the second most common cause of death from cancer among women in the world.
-In this project, I have developed the attention U-Net segmentation model that accurately segments the breast cancer-infected region from the breast ultrasound images.
-This model will significantly reduce radiologist time and fasten the process of breast cancer identification. </p>
+<p>Sandstone is a clastic sedimentary rock composed mainly of sand-sized (0.0625 to 2 mm) silicate grains.
+It comprises about 20–25% of all sedimentary rocks.
+In this project, I have trained the Attention U-Net deep learning model for performing image segmentation of XRM (tomography) scan of a sandstone cylinder of size about 2 mm
+diameter to identify the regions of clay, quartz, air, and pyrite. </p>